cjohansen/m1p/Readme.md

 # m1p: Map interpolation and DIY i18n++

-m1p (in the tradition of i18n and friends: short for "map") is a map interpolation library than can be used for i18n, theming, and similar use cases.
+m1p (short for "map" in the tradition of i18n) is a map interpolation library than can be used for i18n (or just externalizing textual content for a single language), theming, and similar use cases.
 Some assembly required.
 Batteries not included.
 Bring your own bling.

 ## m1p's core value proposition

-m1p enables you to loosely couple your data processing code from details like textual content, and to loosely couple said content from app data that will eventually be interpolated into it.
+m1p lets you to loosely couple data processing code from textual content by placing it in a dictionary, and to loosely couple its content from app data that will eventually be interpolated into it.

+1. You produce data with placeholders for text, theming, and other "flavor content".
+2. m1p looks up content templates from dictionaries and inflates them with app data.
+3. m1p folds inflated content templates into your data.
+4. Et voila!

 m1p was created with these goals:

-- Dictionaries should be serializable data
-- Dictionaries should support declarative interpolation
-- i18n, theming, and similar concerns should be handled orthogonal to data processing
+- i18n, theming, and similar concerns should be handled orthogonal to data processing.
+- Dictionaries should be serializable data.
+- Dictionaries should support declarative interpolation.

 ## i18n with m1p